 He and I were born within 3 miles (and, of course, 6 centuries) of each other.
 As a student, I even gave guided tours at the Castle in which he was born.
 And the man is a completely fascinating, and yet such a shadowy, figure.
 The grandfather of both Edward IV and Richard III, he seems to have been a mediocre diplomat and soldier, and his eventual treason barely registers in the history books.

-Married in 1372, two children soon followed; Edward of Langley in c.1373 and Constance in c.1374.
+Edmund and Isabella married in 1372, two children soon followed; Edward of Norwich in c.1373 and Constance in c.1374.
 It seems the couple’s relationship cooled soon after, as no other children were forthcoming for over 10 years.
-As a result, the arrival of Richard of Conisbrough in 1386 appears to have raised some eyebrows and most people – even of the time – suspected that he was the son of Isabel’s lover, rather than the Duke of York.
+As a result, the arrival of Richard of Conisbrough in 1386 appears to have raised some eyebrows and most people – even of the time – suspected that he was the son of Isabella’s lover, rather than the Duke of York.

 Isabel’s relationship with John Holland, Duke of Exeter and half-brother of the king, Richard II, was probably an open secret.
 The fact that his father and brother, both, left him out of their wills has fuelled this theory.
 However, leaving a son out of your will was not entirely unusual – Edmund of Langley was, in fact, left out of his own father’s will (that of Edward III) – and, my research suggests that Richard of Conisbrough was already dead by the time his brother, Edward, made his will.